sravan1990/hotel_side_hospital/README.md

 ## Project Objective
-&nbsp;&nbsp;  To create an automated provisioned infrastructure using Terraform, EKS cluster, EC2 instances, and Jenkins server
+&nbsp;&nbsp;  To create an automated provisioned infrastructure using Terraform, EKS cluster, EC2 instances, and Jenkins server for Hotel-Side Hospital

 ## Tools used
   - Terraform